dntoll/1DV608/Assignment_2/README.md

 ###Task 3.
 Implement the requirements.

+ * while (you have requirements to implement)
   * Implement a requirement
   * Test locally using the manual test-cases
+  * Commit and push to repository
+ * Release code to server
+  * Go to http://csquiz.lnu.se:82/ and enter your server adress with your user-id
+  * Make not of errors
- *
+  * Fix problems locally

 ## Assignment submission